 How long do they last?

-Wave petunias are a great plant choice for a sunny landscape, pot or hanging basket.
-Their vigorous growth and ease of care make them a popular annual for gardeners every year.
+Wave petunias are a great plant choice for a sunny landscape, pot, or hanging basket.
+Their vigorous growth and ease of care make them a popular annual for gardeners to grow every year.